lamini-ai/lamini-examples/02_prompt_engineering/prompt_engineering.md

 * `What would happen if WII had a different outcome?`
 * `Envision the world 100 years from now.`

 However, crafting prompts is not always simple.
+You must follow the prompt template syntax, which is different for each model.
 In fact, it is recommended to include all five components below wrapped in a prompt template.
 Otherwise, there could be a substantial reduction in response quality.